ThorbenKuck/NetCom2/CONTRIBUTING.md

  * Branch from Nightly and name your Branch the following: #{ISSUE-NUMBER}_{ISSUE_DESCRIPTION}
  * For new features, the first Commit should be the interface of said feature.
  * Last Commit: #{ISSUE-NUMBER} {ISSUE_DESCRIPTION} Finished.
+ * The reviewer and the assignee of your pull-request should (if possible) be different
  * Force-Push is under all circumstances prohibited!

+### Bug-fixes

+Only change things, that are relevant to your issue!
+If possible, do not make major changes to the design!
+Modify/create the/a test, so that the test shows, that the fixed bug is really fixed!

+### New features

+__Currently, there is no board for new features.
+Once one is found, this part should be updated to include the used board.__

+Import the feature request as an issue!
+Only change things, that are relevant to your issue!
+Design the new feature beforehand!
+If possible, do not make major changes to the design!
+Create a test, that thoroughly tests your new feature!

 ### External Contributions